percman/JenkinsTest/Week_1/Project0/resources/README.txt

 username: exampletwo
 password: password

-You NEED BOTH andy.txt and pendinguser.txt to run the program.
+You NEED BOTH andy.txt and pendingUsers.txt to run the program.